jyan1998/jyan1998.github.io/_notes/Storytelling.markdown

 4. Falling action
 	- Data on how we can learn/improve from the climax.
 5. Ending
-	-Conclusion, what we learnt and what actions we can take from the insights.
+	- Conclusion, what we learnt and what actions we can take from the insights.

 [Credits](https://www.tableau.com/data-storytelling#reveal)